meiyi1986/vuw-ecco/content/authors/chen-wang/_index.md

   - Alumni
 ---

 Dr. Chen Wang was a PhD student working with A/Prof. Hui Ma and Dr. Aaron Chen during 2016-2020.
-He is now Data Scientist at NIWA.
+He is now a Data Scientist at NIWA.
 His research interests include learning-based optimization and reinforcement learning algorithms.